ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Upload a keyless certificate.

 `--json`
-:   The JSON file or JSON string used to describe a custom certificate.
+:   The json file or json string used to describe a custom certificate.
 Required.
-    - The required fields in JSON data are `certificate`, `private_key`,`host`, `port` :
+    - The required fields in json data are `certificate`, `private_key`,`host`, `port` :
-        - `certificate`: SSL certificate or certificate and the intermediate(s) for the domain.
+        - `certificate` : SSL certificate or certificate and the intermediate(s) for the domain.
-        - `private_key`: Private key for the domain.
+        - `private_key` : Private key for the domain.
-        - `host`: The keyless SSL host name.
+        - `host` : The keyless SSL host name.
-        - `port`: The keyless SSL port used to communicate between CIS and the client's Keyless SSL server.
+        - `port` : The keyless SSL port used to communicate between CIS and the client's Keyless SSL server.
     - The optional fields is `bundle_method`,`name`:
-        - `bundle_method`: Bundle method, default value is `compatible`, valid values are: `compatible`, `modern` and `user-defined`.
+        - `bundle_method` : Bundle method, default value is `compatible`, valid values are: `compatible`, `modern` and `user-defined`.
-        - `name`: The keyless SSL name.
+        - `name` : The keyless SSL name.

 Sample JSON data: